General Information

 Riding Experience and Restrictions

 We have “geared ourselves” towards both the experienced rider and the inexperienced “dudes.”
 It is not necessary to be an experienced horseman, however we suggest that every rider “brush up” on the riding skills before attending a ride.
 Taking a few lessons prior to your ride is a good idea.
 We travel at a steady walk and all the horses are handled and cared for by the staff.
 Young people are welcome to come on the ride with one or more of their parents (grandparents – a frequent occurrence).
 An adult must accompany all riders under the age of 18.
 Children must be at least nine years old and have some camping/horse experience.
-Maximum weight for any rider is 250 pounds (113.6 kg).
+Maximum weight for any rider is 215 to 230 pounds, depending on the ride.

 Logistics